 TLSTransport Layer Security, or TLS, is a security protocol for cryptographic data communication.
 Essentially the more modern version of SSL.

-IPsecA secure networking protocol for mutual authentication based on cryptographic keys.The conversion of data to a smaller format.Cryptography is the science of coding data to prevent unauthorized access.The process of encoding data using cryptography.Data that is used to lock or unlock encrypted data.A cryptographic key that is openly published.
-Used to encrypt data for an entity that holds the corresponding private key.A cryptographic key that is kept secret.
-In some cases, a private key has a corresponding public key that allows anyone to encrypt but only those who hold the private key to decrypt.
+IPsecA secure networking protocol for mutual authentication based on cryptographic keys.smaller format.Cryptography is the science of coding data to prevent unauthorized access.cryptography.cryptographic key that is openly published.
+Used to encrypt data for an entity that holds the corresponding private key.private key has a corresponding public key that allows anyone to encrypt but only those who hold the private key to decrypt.

 SSL CertificateA means of publishing the information required for SSL and TSL.
 Includes a public key and information about the organization that owns the corresponding private key.

 Certificate AuthorityThe services that are responsible for publishing SSL certificates.
 You need to trust these organizations as they are important to your security on the internet.

 ClientA device that uses content or services.
 A device can be both a client and a server.